cooper/evented-object/README.md

 Arinity IRC Services, and foxy-java IRC client.
 The Arinity IRC Services package was the first to use a standalone EventedObject; before then, it was only packaged with libirc.

-Today, EventedObject is found in all many different projects, usually included as a git submodule.
-A variety of classes have been written specifically for the EventedObject framework, including a configuration classe, an evented database interface, an event-driven socket protocol, and more.
+Today, EventedObject is found in many different projects, usually included as a git submodule.
+A variety of classes have been written specifically for the EventedObject framework, including an evented configuration class, an evented database interface, an event-driven socket protocol, and more.

+### Classes designed upon EventedObject

+This is a list of classes designed specifically to work with EventedObject.

+* [__Evented::Configuration__](https://github.com/cooper/evented-configuration) - an event-driven configuration class that notifies when configuration values are modified.
+* [__Evented::Database__](https://github.com/cooper/evented-database) - a package providing a database mechanism built upon Evented::Configuration.
+* [__Evented::Query__](https://github.com/cooper/evented-query) - an evented database interface wrapping around DBI.
+* [__Evented::Socket__](https://github.com/cooper/evented-socket) - an event-driven TCP socket protocol for networked programming.

 ## Author

-Mitchell Cooper, "cooper" <mitchell@notroll.net>
+[Mitchell Cooper](http://github.com/cooper), "cooper" <mitchell@notroll.net>
 Copyright © 2011-2013.
 See LICENSE file.

 ## Compatibility notes